lucacros/2324_Projet2A_PedaleGuitare/Distorsion.md

 // Distorsion Gain
 		GainDisto = 1 + 3*Gain;
 ```
-We can observe it in STM32CubeIDE:
+We can observe it in STM32CubeIDE: // a modifier

 ![Graphe Disto](https://github.com/lucacros/2324_Projet2A_PedaleGuitare/assets/136320490/a6a2114c-e499-4bba-b372-0d7809c1e262)